 Basel III introduced a non-risk based leverage ratio to supplement the risk based capital requirements.
-The ratio shows the Tier 1 capital as a proportion of on and off balance sheet assets.
+The ratio shows the Tier 1 capital as a proportion of on and off Balance Sheet assets.
 The BMA leverage ratio framework requires a minimum ratio of 5%.

-The table below provides a reconciliation of accounting assets and the leverage exposure measure as at September 30, 2019:
+The table below provides a reconciliation of accounting assets and the leverage exposure measure as at end of the two quarters, March 2020 and December 2019: